vapor/docs/3.0/docs/databases/mongodb/getting-started.md

 ## With Fluent

-MySQL works well Fluent, you just need to make sure to add the [vapor/fluent-mysql](https://github.com/vapor/fluent-mysql) package to your project.
+To use MongoDB with Fluent, you just need to make sure to add the [vapor/fluent-mongodb](https://github.com/vapor/fluent-mongodb) package to your project.

 To do this, add the Fluent MySQL package to your Package manifest.